Former 2NE1 Vocalist Park Bom Announces Black Label Signing, Gets Flat-Out Denied By YG Entertainment

 Over her years as a K-pop idol, Park Bom has become one of the most recognizable faces in the South Korean music industry.
 Being one of the vocalists of the powerhouse female group 2NE1, Bom became a household name both in South Korea and abroad.
 Things took a turn for the worse a few years ago, however, when the artist got embroiled in a massive controversy over her alleged use of illegal substances.

-The resulting fallout from her alleged drug use controversy has resulted in Bom temporarily leaving the limelight for a significant period of time.
+The resulting fallout from her alleged drug use controversy has resulted in Bom temporarily leaving the limelight for a significant period.
 After the fallout of her controversy, it was only a matter of time before YG Entertainment decided to pull the plug on 2NE1.
 While other members CL and Dara immediately signed back in with the label after the group’s disbandment, however, Bom’s status remained unknown.
 Based on what has recently happened in Twitter so far, however, it appears that Park Bom’s status as a K-pop artist would remain a mystery, at least for now.

 [Featured Image by Kin Cheung/AP Images]